-Create a new Web Developer position in order to architect the College's primary web design and perform as the web development expert.
-This position will ensure that the college web vision (mission), objectives, and strategy meet student, faculty, staff, administration, and the general public needs with respect to information accuracy, currency, timeliness, design, usability, and functionality.
-Re-scope an existing Web design specialist position to meet this higher job scope position as needed by the College.
+Add a new Web Developer position in order to support the College's primary web design and perform as the secondary web development expert.
+This would be a second Web Developer position to augment the current Web Developer.
+This additional position will ensure that the college web vision (mission), objectives, and strategy meet student, faculty, staff, administration, and the general public needs with respect to information accuracy, ADA compliance, currency, timeliness, design, usability, and functionality.

-A Web Developer position is critical for the college to effectively develop a vision for the college web presence; set website objectives & strategies, and manage the tactical implementation of the defined strategies within a framework of established District and College policies and procedures.
-This position will provide best practices support, training, guidance, and service to web authors at the College; works collaboratively with Public Relations to establish and maintain web design and development standards with respect to marketing the SRJC brand.
+Add a second Web Developer position is critical for the college to effectively develop a vision for the college web presence; ensuring that our Web pages meet all ADA compliance requirements (504 & 508), set website objectives & strategies, and help manage the tactical implementation of the defined strategies within a framework of established District and College policies and procedures.
+This additional position will provide best practices support, training, guidance, and service to web authors at the College; works collaboratively with Public Relations to establish and maintain web design and development standards with respect to marketing the SRJC brand.